Edited by Jacy Reese Anthis and Ali Ladak. Many thanks to Courtney Dillard for reviewing and providing feedback.

 By comparison, despite its lack of consumer action opportunities, the ADPM has managed to run some successful pressure campaigns against companies supplying drugs for use in capital punishment (see the paragraph beginning “A 2010 campaign by the UK group…” and the subsequent paragraph in our ADPM case study).
 The overall effects of this particular change are unclear, but the example still demonstrates that there may occasionally be tractable opportunities for usage of certain tactics in movements that do not usually seem well-suited to them.

 Subscribe to our newsletter to receive updates on our research and activities.
-We average two to five emails per year.
+We average one to two emails per year.